tritonas00/system-tar-and-restore/README.md

 - Interface to use

-- Root partition  and additional mount options for it
+- Root partition  and additional mount options

 - (Optional) Swap partition